MATIENZO CAVES PROJECT

 • Easily searched for particular sites.
 Very useful for report writing and updating site descriptions.

 • When finished, a pdf version is put online as the final version.
 There is no need to scan paper pages.
+This pdf version is also searchable, unlike previous logbooks where the pages are scanned jpgs.

 A couple of impressive photos of Swirl Chamber in Cueva Vallina by Sam Davis have been published on Facebook.
 Copies are linked from the base of the Vallina page (#0733).